10 Ways to Help Your Child Succeed in Middle School

 2. Visit the School and Its Website

 Knowing the physical layout of the school building and grounds can help you connect with your child when you talk about his or her school day.
 It’s good to know the location of the main office, school nurse, cafeteria, gym, athletic fields, auditorium, and special classes.

 On the school website, you can find information about:

 - contacting school staff

 - special events like dances and class trips

 - sign-up information and schedules for sports, clubs, and other extracurricular activities

 Many teachers maintain their own websites that provide access to textbooks and other resources, and detail homework assignments, and test and quiz dates.
 Special resources for parents and students are also usually available on the district, school, or teacher websites.

 During the middle school years, homework gets more intense and the time spent will probably be longer than during the elementary years, usually a total of 1 to 2 hours each school night.

 Sit down with your child regularly to talk about class loads and make sure they’re balanced.
 It’s also a good idea to set a specific start time for homework each night.
-Helping preteens and teens establish a homework schedule sends a message that academics are a priority.
+Helping preteens and teens establish a homework schedule and consistent homework routine sends a message that academics are a priority.